XRPLF/XRPL-Standards/XLS-0038d-cross-chain-bridge/README.md

 A second constraint is a door can own at most one bridge per currency type.
 For example, a door account may own a bridge that locks USD/gw and a second bridge that issues EUR/door.
 However, a door account may not own a bridge that lock USD/gw and a second bridge that issues USD/door.
 The reason for this constraint is a trust line represents a net balance between two accounts.
 This can cause the invariant to be violated.
 Assume the door account that has locked 100USD/gw.
 Now consider what would happen if a cross chain transaction sent 100USD/door to the gw account.
 The trust line would have a balance of zero!
 This would cause future cross chain transactions to fail for lack of funds.
 To avoid this scenario, the door account may have at most one bridge per currency.
 This applies to be both the locking and issuing side.

+For and IOU-IOU bridge, the issuer of the IOU cannot have the `lsfAllowTrustLineClawback` set.
+Wrapped funds must always be backed by locked funds and clawback would break that invariant.
+If the flag is set the transaction will fail with `tecNO_PERMISSION`.

 ##### 2.2.1.1.
 Fields

 The `XChainCreateBridge` transaction contains the following fields: